ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 pure free city hybrid electric bike

-If I was in the market for a cheap hybrid e-bike, I would seriously consider the the Pure Free City.
-With its traditional step-through design and proven hub motor technology, there’s really not a lot that can go wrong.
-The battery is a bit on the small side for an e-bike of this price, but you do get peace of mind when it comes to after sales support – something not always available from the hordes of e-bikes available from the big e-commerce platforms.
+If I was in the market for a cheap hybrid e-bike, I would seriously consider the Pure Free City.
+With its traditional step-through design and proven hub motor technology, there’s not a lot that can go wrong.
+The battery is a bit on the small side for an e-bike of this price, but you do get peace of mind when it comes to after-sales support – something not always available from the hordes of e-bikes available from the big e-commerce platforms.

 Visit Pure Electric for more information